 Best Places To Visit In Sikkim

 Gangtok is a great place to start exploring Sikkim.
 The state’s capital offers fantastic options for a holiday.
 It has a good nightlife, great shopping options and a superb line-up of places to see.
 Gangtok has often been used by trekkers as a base from where they can head to the hills to hike, but the city is much more than just a stopover point.

 Pelling is one of the top tourist destinations in Sikkim.
 The place has been developed fantastically well with cosy hotels and great facilities.
 At an altitude of 6800 feet, Pelling is a great spot for trekking and mountain sports.
 This is why most tourists love coming here for a holiday.
-There are a few stunning sites to see to if you love exploring you can check them out.
+There are a few stunning sites to see so if you love exploring you can check them out.
 Since the town is small, the best way to explore Pelling is on foot, keep that camera ready to capture magic moments.

 3. Tsomgo Lake

-Situated in East Sikkim the Tsomgo Lake is a must-visit site.
+Situated in East Sikkim, Tsomgo Lake is a must-visit site.
 The lake is considered to be holy for Buddhists and Hindus alike and is very well-maintained.
 To get to the lake you need to get past a rocky, rough road; driving here is quite an adventure.
 The best way to get to the lake is a cab ride from Gangtok

 - Things to do at Tsomgo Lake: You can do some fun activities to enjoy at the lake are Yak and Pony rides and watching migratory birds at the lake.

 Goechala is an amazing spot for trekking.
 The climb up to this hill is one of the most exciting treks in North East India.
 Rewards of successfully climbing up to the summit are stunning views of Kanchenjunga and fourteen other peaks in and around Goechala.